fastlater/opendata-us-nij-rtcfc/README.md

 * Let us know is you find any discrepancy or have suggestions towards enhancing the content or quality
 * Donations are always appreciated and can be made through [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GKAYVJSBLN92E)
 * Contact us if you would like to formally fund this work and optionally be credited as a sponsor
-* Visit us at [http://www.mtna.us](http://www.mtna.us) and consider using our products, services, or expertise
+* Visit us at [http://www.mtna.us](http://www.mtna.us) and consider using our products, services, expertise, or cloud solutions

-*And if you win the Challenge, accept our congratulations and consider above suggestions*
+*And if you win the Challenge, accept our congratulations and keep above suggestions in mind...*

 <a name="license"></a>
-## License
+## Licenses
 The data and metadata published here are licensed under the [Creative Commons CC0 1.0 Universal License](http://creativecommons.org/publicdomain/zero/1.0/).
 Users are advised to futher check licensing and usage conditions for of underlying materials with the respective custodians/ publsihers.

 Programs, syntax, scripts and other software components are made available under the [BSD2 license](https://opensource.org/licenses/BSD-2-Clause).

 <a name="cite"></a>
-## Citation
+## Suggested Citation
 When publishing, presenting, or in general sharing your work, results, and outputs, the following suggested citation is optional but appreciated:

 *This work has been made possible with contributions and technical support from Metadata Technology North America Inc. (http://www.mtna.us)*